-There are a few destinations which still possess the ability to make even a very jaded tourist stop for reflection, where a mere collection of galleries or museums is not enough to do it justice.
+A few destinations still possess the ability to make even a very jaded tourist stop for reflection, where a mere collection of galleries or museums is not enough to do it justice.
 Prague has to count as one of these destinations.
 Never ruined by war, the 1000 year history of the city is ingrained into its’ very being.
 Its’ unparalleled sights and distinctive personality have evolved as it has developed into one of the main capitals of Europe.
 It’s been Bohemia’s Castle District capital for hundreds of years.
 Throughout the Middle Ages, Prague gained importance as Charles the Fourths’ capital.
 Charles the Fourth ruled most of Western Europe and was a Holy Roman Emperor.
-During the late sixteenth and early seventeenth centuries, Prague was the location for the Habsburg Courts and, in 1918, it was adopted as the capital for the new independent country – Czechoslovakia.
-A Communist regime took control during 1948 and governed the city, however they were deposed in 1989 by the `Velvet Revolution‘, which was based in Prague.
+During the late sixteenth and early seventeenth centuries, Prague was the location for the Habsburg Courts, and, in 1918, it was adopted as the capital for the newly independent country – Czechoslovakia.
+A Communist regime took control during 1948 and governed the city; however, they were deposed in 1989 by the `Velvet Revolution, based in Prague.
 In 1992, once the Slovaks and the Czechs went their separate ways, Prague was declared the capital of the newly formed Czech Republic.

-Prague has always been, and still is, a city of contradictions.
-It is renowned for its’ outstanding works of art, both historically and in the present day — in paintings, sculptures, literature, music, design and architecture — however, it is just as well known for its’ wholesome food, beer and commercial tourist industry.
+Prague has always been and still is a city of contradictions.
+It is renowned for its’ outstanding works of art, both historically and in the present day — in paintings, sculptures, literature, music, design and architecture — however, it is known for its’ wholesome food, beer and commercial tourist industry.
 Also, Prague is a city of revolt and demonstration, accustomed to asserting its’ common beliefs.
 From the Hussites of the fifteenth century, who battled against the Catholic Church’s hegemony, to the fight against the rule of communism in 1968 & (more successfully), in 1989.

-Nonetheless, this city has also happily welcomed consumerism, evident in the elaborate new shopping centres which are being built, and sometimes appears to be modelling its’ identity on the New York and London global shopping scene.
+Nonetheless, this city has also happily welcomed consumerism, evident in the elaborate new shopping centres built.
+It sometimes appears to be modelling its’ identity on the New York and London global shopping scene.
 However, this is all part of the appeal of Prague; there is probably something to please everyone, particularly if you can see just that little bit beyond the usual tourist haunts of the Old Town Square and Castle.
-A great way to sample Prague is just to take a stroll through the cobblestoned streets whilst taking in the wonderful architecture, buildings and churches which will characterise any route.
-Actually, there are more than eight-hundred and sixty-six hectares of land mentioned on the Natural Heritage and World Culture Register of UNESCO.
-The city’s history actually extends 1000’s of years back, and was initially set-up by the Celts in (approximately) 200 BC.
-Consequently, tourists can visit sights that range from Holy Roman Empire times, to the communist era.
+A great way to sample Prague is to take a stroll through the cobblestoned streets whilst taking in the wonderful architecture, buildings and churches which will characterise any route.
+Actually, there are more than eight hundred and sixty-six hectares of land mentioned on the Natural Heritage and World Culture Register of UNESCO.
+The city’s history actually extended 1000’s years back and was initially set up by the Celts in (approximately) 200 BC.
+Consequently, tourists can visit sights that range from the Holy Roman Empire times to the communist era.

 Furthermore, there are also lots of eateries and cultural happenings to participate in.
-Tourists can enjoy operas and classical concerts, or get involved in the club scene.
-Both dinners and lunches are served at reasonably competitive prices, and do not forget to sample the renown Czech beer to compliment your meal.
+Tourists can enjoy operas and classical concerts or get involved in the club scene.
+Both dinners and lunches are served at reasonably competitive prices, and do not forget to sample the renowned Czech beer to compliment your meal.